bluesillybeard/Pinc/readme.md

 - ABSOLUTELY ZERO compile time dependencies, other than Pinc and and the Zig compiler
     - This includes system libraries that are not included in Zig's cross-compile toolchain.
 They must be loaded at runtime.
 - Easy to use
-    - Similar ease of use, comparable to something like SDL or SFML
+    - comparable to something like SDL or SFML, with the bonus of being a lot easier to compile and link
+    - admittedly the API is a bit verbose
 - Flexible
     - can be linked statically or dynamically
     - determines the API to use at runtime, so fewer compilation targets are needed